arla-sigl-2022/qa/README.md

 Then("the user should recieve {int}", ...);
 ```

-Since your web API is behind authentication, you are using your secrets from Auth0 dashboard to get an authorization token everytime you run the spec (See. `getAuthToken` method).
+You are using your secrets from Auth0 dashboard to get an authorization token everytime you run the spec (See. `getAuthToken` function).

-Run your cucumber test:
+- Run your cucumber test:
 ```sh
 # from cucumber/ folder
 nvm use v16